crisgon/Javascript-Experiments/README.md

 # Javascript-Experiments
-Repository to practice javascript with small examples.
+Repository to practice javascript with snippets of codes.

 Inspired on [wbruno](https://github.com/wbruno/examples)